allaccountstaken/optimizing_pipeline/README.md

 Important, varying regularization of a logistic regression only changes the bias of the selected model, not the model itself.
 Therefore, hyperdrive approach starts with assumptions about appropriate functional form of the best model that are presumably supported by literature review or empirical evidence.

-AutoML, on the other hand, simply iterates through generally appropriate models, in this case, minimizing entropy at each step.
-Unsurprisingly, an ensemble of voting or stacked models gives better accuracy with a tradeoff of potentially diminished explainability.
+AutoML, on the other hand, simply iterates through generally appropriate models, in this case, minimizing variance of prediction.
+Unsurprisingly, an ensemble of voting gives better accuracy with a tradeoff of potentially diminished explainability.

 ## Future work
 Limitation of this study stems from the original problem definition and a much simplified dataset.